Get insider access

 All Reviews

-Our recommendations above are what we think are currently the best headphones with an over-ear design to buy for most people in each price range.
+Our recommendations above are what we think are currently the best over-ear headphones to buy for most people in each price range.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for over-ear headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.